miramar-labs/miramar-labs.github.io/_posts/2021-03-13-cuda-vscode.markdown

 }
 ```

-what this does is first build the code by calling the build task in `preLaunchTask` and then runs that in `cuda-gdb` ...
+What this does is first, build the code by calling the CUDA build task in `preLaunchTask` and then invoking `cuda-gdb` on
+the resulting binary .. because we specified -g (host debug symbols) *and* -G (device debug symbols), breakpoints are
-The result is the ability to set breakpoints, not only in the CPU code but also in the Kernel code :
+now hit not only in the CPU (host) code, but also in the CUDA Kernel (device) code ....

 ![CUDA Debugging](/assets/images/cuda-dbg.png)